rozek/yjs-bundle/README.md

 and use the same import statements as shown in the docs.

 The **potential disadvantage of importmaps**, however, is that you - or your customers - will need a reasonably modern browser.
-In particular, you will need
+Definitely supported browsers include:

 * Chrome ≥ 89
 * MS Edge ≥ 89